-On Becoming Toddlerwise talks about HEP–Heredity, Environment, and Personality.
+As we discussed last Monday, On Becoming Toddlerwise talks about HEP–Heredity, Environment, and Personality.
 These three things work together to help shape and mold your child into herself.
 Last week, we talked about Heredity.
 This week is Environment.

 I am going to keep the topic of this post on Toddlers.
-Each age group has such different needs for environment that this post will focus just on toddlers.
+Each age group has such different needs for “environment” that this post will focus just on toddlers.

-These young years are the years that you really protect your child and control what influences reach your child.
-The child is not old enough to play with another child who says a bad word and think, “Hmmm…that isn’t a word I should say.
+A toddler is not old enough to play with another child who says a bad word and think, “Hmmm…that isn’t a word I should say.
 I will not say it even though this friend says it.”
 No, the child instead says, in effect, “What an interesting word!
 I love to learn new words.
 I will use this word now.”

-Moral comprehension does not tend to be present until about age three (some earlier, some younger).
+Moral comprehension does not tend to be present until about age three (some earlier, some older).
 So before age three, I think it is wise to be with your child as much as possible when outside of your controlled environment of home.

-I also like to limit the amount of time a child this age spends with friends in a chunk.
+I also like to limit the amount of time a child this age spends with friends in one chunk.
 Sure, some days we exceed the general rule, but most days we limit it.
 Doing so just seems to help keep control over the learning that is happening.